Best Countries in the World for Working Abroad

 When it comes to the best countries to work in, you’ll find Singapore at the top of many lists.

 What draws most expats in?
 Their booming economy, which has led many people to enjoy an exceptional quality of life.
-It’s an incredibly prosperous nation with lots of opportunity for work and advancement.
+It’s an incredibly prosperous nation with lots of opportunities for work and advancement.

 Related: Healthiest Countries to Live In